aphyr/distsys-class/README.markdown

   distributed systems for practitioners.
 - Nancy Lynch's "Distributed Algorithms" is a comprehensive overview of the field from a more theoretical perspective
+- Suggestions from students:
+  - Donella Meadows' "Thinking in Systems"
+  - "Database Internals: A Deep Dive into How Distributed Data Systems Work"
+    - Perhaps more intense than Kleppman
+  - "Thinking in Systems"